Amossonny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * chgrp school hello is a script that changes the group owner to school for the file hello
 * chown -R vincent:staff . is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory* chown -h vincent:staff _hello is a script that changes the owner and the group owner of a symbolic link _hello in the working directory to vincent and staff respectively
 * chown [$(stat -c "%U" hello) = "guillaume] betty hello is a script that changes the owner of the file hello in the working directoryto betty only if it is owned by the user guillaume
+* telnet towel.blinkenlights.nl is a script that will play the StarWars IV episode in the terminal